 15.5 Are some children particularly vulnerable to abusing or being abused by their peers?
 Any child can be affected by peer on peer abuse and staff should be alert to signs of such abuse amongst all children.
+Staff at Saint Pierre take an 'IT CAN HAPPEN HERE' approach.

 Research suggests that: